coreos/docs/quay-enterprise/initial-setup.md

 }
 ```

-This file contains your credentials to the `quay.io/coreos/quay` repository.
+`config.json` contains your credentials for the `quay.io/coreos/quay` repository.
 Save this file to your CoreOS machine in `/home/core/.docker/config.json` and `/root/.docker/config.json`.
 You should now be able to execute `docker pull quay.io/coreos/quay:v2.0.1` to download the container.

 ## Setting up the directories